 - Give early access to a selection of employees

 - Holding competitions i.e. an intranet naming competition

 - Having the intranet on big screens around the office

 By putting some of these suggestions into practice, our clients’ solutions have made a massive impact on their employees and continue to deliver value years down the line.

-To learn more about delivering an adopted digital workplace solution, take a look at our for their tops tips on launching a global solution.
+To learn more about delivering an adopted digital workplace solution, take a look at our top tips on launching a global solution for dorma+kaba.